TeRRaeB/Project_5/README.md

 ```

-### 2. Install Dependencies
+### 2. Install Python Dependencies

-Once the virtual environment is activated, install the required dependencies using `pip`:
+Install the required Python packages using:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all necessary Python packages listed in `requirements.txt`.
+This installs all dependencies listed in `requirements.txt`.

 ### 3. Create the `env.py` File